dvargas1/generateCPP/README.md

 where *<header-file>* is the name of the header file for which you want to create the source file.

 ### Examples
-Here are some examples of using the script:
+Here are an example of usage:

 ```
 ./header-to-source.sh MyClass.hpp